gradle/gradle/design-docs/ide-integration.md

 Expose the corresponding Eclipse and IDEA model.

+## IDE hides implementation tasks

+On the command-line I can run `gradle tasks` and see the 'main' tasks for the build, and `gradle tasks --all` to see all the tasks.

+Expose some information to allow the IDE to visualise this.

 ## Expose artifacts to IDEA

 Expose details to allow IDEA to build various artifacts: http://www.jetbrains.com/idea/webhelp/configuring-artifacts.html

-## Handle more immutable system properties
+## Daemon handles more immutable system properties

 Some system properties are immutable, and must be defined when the JVM is started.
 When these properties change, a new daemon instance must be started.
-Currently, `file.encoding` is supported.
+Currently, only `file.encoding` is treated as an immutable system property.

 Add support for the following properties:

 - The jmxremote system properties (GRADLE-2629)
 - The SSL system properties (GRADLE-2367)

-## Prefer a single daemon instance

-Improve daemon expiration algorithm so that when there are multiple daemon instances running, one instance is selected as the survivor and the others expire quickly (say, as soon as they become idle).

 ## Daemon process expires when a memory pool is exhausted